Pavin Smith Player Props: Diamondbacks vs. Royals

 Pavin Smith At The Plate

-- Smith is batting .321 with three doubles, two home runs and seven walks.
+- Smith is hitting .355 with three doubles, two home runs and seven walks.

-- In 11 games played this year, he has homered in two of them.
+- He has homered in two of 12 games played this season, and in 5.3% of his plate appearances.

-- Smith has driven in a run in five games this season (45.5%), including two games with multiple runs batted in.
+- Smith has driven in a run in six games this year (50.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.